n00kii/htool/README.md

  - figure out why you cant use threadpool when importing
  - implement logging (tracing)
  - implement profiling (puffin)
- - implement view of links, way to remove from lin
+ - (DONE) implement view of links, way to remove from lin
- - implement selection options in galler
+ - (DONE) implement selection options in galler
  - use "with requests" loading for pools
  - figure out how to make preview windows use strips (weird tag list sizing)
  - exts filter for importing should be whitelist, not blacklist
- - make importer use shared state
+ - (DONE) make importer use shared state
  - encryption